codeplay24/zoop-one-assignment/README.md

 # zoop-one-assignment

+install the dependancies with go get run the project with go run main.go

 This is a back-end application that takes a request and serves that request to a registerd endpoint in Round Robin fashion.

 /urls/register - is a endpoint that receives a post call and register's a endpoint. you have to send a json structure in request body.